DAOS Architecture

 Check that you requested DAOS

-qsub –l daos=default
+qsub –l filesystems=daos_user -l daos=daos_user

 Did you load DAOS module?